 If you’re ready to get rid of unwanted body hair for good, laser hair removal might be your next step.

-Although waxing, shaving, and tweezing (though bear in mind there are some hairs you shouldn't pluck!) might keep your skin silky-smooth temporarily, even the best razors for women don’t offer long-term results.
+Look, there's nothing wrong with cracking out the best razors for women whenever you want to shed some unwanted hair.
+But while waxing, shaving, and tweezing might keep your skin silky-smooth temporarily, these methods don’t offer long-term results.
 That’s why more and more women are turning to laser hair removal.
 This method is becoming so popular that by 2026, researchers expect it to become a global market worth nearly $4 billion.

 Laser hair removal 101